microsoft/VFSForGit/always-hydrate.md

       --remove-always-hydrate
 ```

+The `--remove-always-hydrate` flag is incompatible with any combination of `--[always-]hydrate` or
+`--list-always-hydrate`.

 Any entries that match the specified `--files` and `--folders` arguments will be removed from the
 always-hydrate file.
-To remove all entries, the user can specify `gvfs prefetch --remove-always
+To remove all entries, the user can specify `gvfs prefetch
-hydrate --files *`.
+--remove-always-hydrate --files *`.

 ## Implementation
 ### Storing always-hydrate entries